etflokyuubi/RobloxVR/README.md

 4. Consortium for Computing Sciences in Colleges (CCSC), Nov 3rd-4th, 2023, CCU: Poster presentation of project research results.

 ## Technology
-<p>This project uses a Virtual Reality headset and a computer with Roblex Studio installed on it.</p>
+<p>This project uses a Virtual Reality headset and a computer with Roblex Studio installed on it. <br>
+<b>Roblox Studio</b> <br>
+- Roblox Studio is a program that is used to create games and virtual worlds on the Roblox platform. </p>

+## Project Setup & Installations